"In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this." (G. Campbell Morgan)

 ii.
 "We hear nothing of her reluctance, and there is no evidence that she was taken by force."
 (Clarke)

 b.
 He lay with her: David knew this was wrong, yet he did it.
 It's hard to explain David's thinking here, because he wasn't thinking.
 He acted on feeling and impulse instead of thinking.

 i.
-If David thought about all this, he would see that the cost was so much greater than he wanted to consider at the time.
-If David knew that this illicit pursuit of pleasure would directly or indirectly result in:
+If David thought about all this, he would see the cost was so much greater than he wanted to consider at the time.
+If David only knew theat this illicit pursuit of pleasure would directly or indirectly result in:

-∑ A son who imitates David's lack of self-control and it leads him and much of Israel away from God
+· A son who imitates David's lack of self-control, leading him and much of Israel away from God

 ii.
 The same kind of ruin comes of adultery today.
-We think about all the children who went to bed without daddy at home because of the terrible attack on our country on September 11, 2001.
+We think about all the children who went to bed without daddy at home because of the terrible attack on the United States on September 11, 2001.
 But far more children go to bed every night without daddy in the house because of adultery.

 iii.
-At this moment David agreed with the worldís understanding of the purpose of sex, seeing it primarily as the pursuit of a pleasurable experience.
-With his many wives, David may have never really understood Godís purpose for sex: to be the "cement" that helps bond together a one-flesh relationship.
+At this moment David agreed with the world's understanding of the purpose of sex, seeing it primarily as the pursuit of a pleasurable experience.
+With his many wives, David may have never really understood God's purpose for sex: to be the "cement" that helps bond together a one-flesh relationship.

 c.
 She was cleansed from her impurity: This confirms that Bathsheba had recently had her menstrual period and was not already pregnant when David committed adultery with her.